-Many mothers struggle to make the decision about whether they should return to the workforce, and if so, what childcare arrangements to make.
+Many mothers struggle to decide whether they should return to the workforce, and if so, what childcare arrangements to make.
 If you have parents (ie doting grandparents) to care for your child, that’s great!
-But many of us don’t have that option because (1) our parents are not yet retired, (2) they stay too far away, or (3) they really aren’t that keen to become full-time babysitters.
+But many of us don’t have that option because (1) our parents are not yet retired, (2) they stay too far away, or (3) they aren’t that keen to become full-time babysitters.

 Related Read: Grandparents Or Childcare?
 Important Factors To Consider